WilliamBurdis/Revision-Website/science.md

 A: Damp blue litmus paper turns red then bleaches white.
 Q: Define "Activation Energy".
 A: The minimum energy needed for a reaction to occur.
+Q: Define "Electrolysis".
+A: Breakdown of an ionic compound using electricity.
+Q: Why is graphite used for electrodes?
+A: It is inert and conducts electricity due to delocalised electrons.
 # --- PHYSICS (Edexcel Spec) ---
 Q: What is the difference between Weight and Mass?
 A: Mass is the amount of matter (kg); Weight is the force of gravity (N).